 We have all had frustrating days or even weeks at work.
 We have all had times when we are not excited by the thought of going into the office.
 Convinced our manager is just out to make our lives difficult.
 But when do you know it is serious enough to actually resign?

 Did you know that research shows employees are more likely to resign if they are bored as opposed to overworked?
 Providing of course they are not overloaded with tasks that are simple and boring.
 If the work is easy, doesn’t challenge a person, and there is no chance to learn or develop new skills, its usually a perfect time to move on.

 A good way to test this is to ask yourself when was the last time you had the opportunity to do something new?
 If you can’t think of a recent example, it might be career suicide to stay.
 You may be comfortable, but you aren’t going to be moving your career forward.
 Its been proven that a sense of pride and purpose in your work is vital.
 Without it, you will become less creative, productive and engaged.

 People don’t leave companies they leave bosses

-Gartner research recently proved this to be true.
-They looked at 25 million employee records over several years, and the number 1 reason for quitting by a long way was a person’s boss.
+Research has proved this to be true.
+Gallup looked at 25 million employee records over several years, and the number 1 reason for quitting by a long way was a person’s boss.
 Of all the traits that make up a bad boss, there is one redeeming feature – is your boss supportive and helpful?
 Great managers empower their people to grow and develop.
 It might be a quiet period at work, or an essential project that may be dull, but must be completed which means you aren’t being challenged right now.
 But if you have a good boss, it might be worth sticking around.